Book your tickets in advance through an agent

 Booking your tickets through an agent means you won’t have to queue when you arrive and can just breeze right through the gates.
 Not only will you get to experience all the fun much quicker, you’ll also be able to receive some fantastic extras.

-Abigail from Abigail Kathleen also agrees that purchasing your Disney Paris tickets through a travel agent is a great way to get more value for money.
+Abigail from Abigail Kathleen also agrees that purchasing your Disney Paris tickets and Disneyland Paris hotels through a travel agent is a great way to get more value for money.
 “I would advise booking through an agent as they often include Half Board Meal Plans, photo passes and so much more within their packages.”

-If that’s not enough, when you purchase our Multiday Experience ticket, you’ll receive a Super FASTPASS® as well as other incredible dining and merchandise discounts for the ultimate saving.
+If that’s not enough, when you purchase our Multi-day Experience ticket you'll receive incredible dining and merchandise discounts for the ultimate saving.
+IT is definitely the cheapest way to book Disneyland Paris.

 Travelling by Eurostar?
 Change at Paris Gare de Nord

-If you’re catching the Eurostar, Hayley from Strangeness & Charm says to avoid buying a ticket to Disneyland Paris and to instead change at Paris Gare de Nord.
+If you’re catching the Eurostar, Hayley from Strangeness & Charm says the cheapest way to get to Disneyland Paris is to change at Paris Gare de Nord instead of getting a direct train to the Parks.

 “It usually costs almost double than just getting the train to Paris.
 Each time I've been, I've got the Eurostar to Paris Gare du Nord and have then got the Metro over to Chatelet Les Halles.
 From there, I switch to the RER to Marne-La-Vallée which costs just a few Euros.
 This takes just over an hour, but you’ll save a lot of money!”